 Of the 1.2 million ha in pastoral leases in our dataset, 772,000 ha went through tenure review and 402,000 ha were Nature Heritage Fund purchases (‘conservation, purchase’).
 Out of the lease area that went through tenure review, 382,000 ha (50%) went to public conservation land, (‘conservation, tenure review’), 61,000 ha (8%) was privatized with a covenant to limit development (‘covenant’), and 326,000 ha (42%) was privatized without protection (‘freehold’).
 Of the land that was privatized, just 19% had a covenant.

-Collectively, land reform outcomes in the ‘all leases’ subset were consistent with our hypotheses.
-Conserved lands were lower productivity (H1a), under less threat (H2a), further from towns (H3a), and on steeper slopes (H4a) than freehold or covenant lands (Figure 2).
-New freehold lands were the most productive, most threatened, closest to towns, and least steep, in comparison with conservation and covenant lands.
+Collectively, land reform outcomes were consistent with our hypotheses.
+Conserved lands were under less threat (H1a), further from towns (H3a), and on steeper slopes (H4a) than freehold or covenant lands (Fig. 2).
+Conserved lands were also lower productivity (H2a) (Table S11).
+New freehold lands were the most threatened, most productive, closest to towns, and least steep, in comparison with conservation and covenant lands.
 In other words, they were the most desirable for conversion of land to development or agriculture (Table 3).

 The spatial probit model regressions of sampled points revealed similar patterns and allowed us to isolate the role of each variable while controlling for other variables in the model.
-The ‘tenure review with SIV’ subset was slightly different from ‘All leases’.
-The subset model supported most, but not all, of our hypotheses.

-For example, threat category was only marginally significant in the ‘tenure review with SIV’ regression model (marginally H2b), but significant in ‘All leases’ (H2a).
-Privatized land was likely to have lower threat class (meaning more threatened) than conservation land in the ‘All leases’ dataset, but not for ‘tenure review with SIV’ subset.
-This difference between the coefficients for threat in the two models suggests that, once we control for land use capability and SIV designation, more threatened lands were somewhat associated with conservation rather than freehold outcomes.
-However this could be caused because land use capability and threat are fairly highly correlated (r = 0.63) (Figure S1).
-Sensitivity analysis revealed coefficients for the ‘all leases’ and ‘tenure review with SIV’ models were more similar when land use capability was removed from the model (although VIF was under 2, suggesting no problematic collinearity).
-Being in the high country, most of the land in the leases was high elevation, with low land use capability and low degree of threat (threat class 5 or 6).
-These least threatened lands (threat class 5 or 6) were more often allocated to conservation than to freehold (Figure 3).
+Predictors of land reform outcomes were very similar for ‘all leases’ and the ‘tenure review with SIV’ subset.
+Being in the high country, most of the land in the leases was high elevation, with low degree of threat (threat class 5 or 6) and low land use capability.
+Within the leases, areas with threatened vegetation were less likely to be conserved and more likely to be freehold or privatized (Fig. 2; a positive coefficient means conservation was associated with lower threat since threat class is scaled from highest (1) to lowest (6).
+Of the lowest threat areas, 77% became conservation and 16% became freehold, while of the highest threat areas, 27% became conservation and 61% became freehold (Fig. 3).

-Covenanted lands were not statistically different from combined freehold and conservation lands in land use capability (H1b) or slope (H4b); but covenant land was less threatened (H2b) and closer to town (H3b).
+Covenanted lands were not statistically different from combined freehold and conservation lands in threat (H1b), land use capability (H2b), or slope (H4b), but covenant lands were closer to town (H3b) and more likely to be designated ecological or recreational SIV (H5b).
 Covenant lands had intermediate values between conservation and freehold lands.
 Freehold land was likely to have higher productivity than land under covenant.

+The interaction terms between threat class and ecological and recreational SIV were not significant for conservation and freehold areas, which means having an SIV designation did not change the relationship between threat class and probability of conservation or freehold outcome.
+However, the interaction terms were significant for covenants, indicating that an SIV designation increased the chance that higher threat areas were likely to be designated as covenants.

 Not all land with SIV conserved

 Regression of the ‘tenure review with SIV’ subset suggests that DoC identification of SIV was a strong predictor of a decision to conserve or covenant land.
-However, only 71% of land with SIV was conserved in public conservation land, 9% became freehold with covenant, and 17% became freehold with no covenant.
-SIV were identified on 29% of lease areas (14% ecological-only SIV, 14% recreation-only SIV, >1% both ecological and recreation SIV).
-But the SIV designations themselves underrepresent highly threatened valley-floor ecosystems; and the selection of SIV lands to conserve or covenant compounds this underrepresentation of highly threatened areas (Figure 3b).
+However, only 71% of land with SIVs was conserved in public conservation land, 9% became freehold with covenant, and 17% became freehold with no covenant.
+SIVs were identified on 29% of lease areas (14% ecological-only SIVs, 14% recreation-only SIVs, >1% both ecological and recreation SIVs).
+But the SIV designations themselves underrepresent highly threatened valley-floor ecosystems; and the selection of SIV lands to conserve or covenant compounds this underrepresentation of highly threatened areas (Fig. 3b).

 DISCUSSION